Set out below is a list of current and upcoming events at the partner monasteries and nunneries. (All dates are given in day/month/year format.)

 Event details: The practices to be performed will include:

-November 28th: Tara Ritual (Dol-chog).
+December 27th: Tara Ritual (Dol-chog).

-December 4th: The Sixteen Arhats Ritual (Ney-ton Chak-choe).
+January 3rd: The Sixteen Arhats Ritual (Ney-ton Chak-choe).

 There is no webcast for this event.
-Gompa member-supporters are invited to register for the event and to send offerings, together with dedications, at any time up until December 4th, 2025.
+Gompa member-supporters are invited to register for the event and to send offerings, together with dedications, at any time up until January 16th, 2026.

 We apologise for the cancellation /postponement of this event.
 All paid registrations will be refunded, all pre-registrations have been cancelled.